 GISE - Courses

 The GISE Certificate Program consists of 13 graduate-level credits.
-Autumn and winter quarters focus on integrated lectures encompassing systems engineering, project management, finance, and supply chain as well as a seminar series.
+Autumn and winter quarters are linked and focus on integrated lectures encompassing systems engineering, project management, finance, and supply chain as well as a seminar series.
 In the spring quarter, participants complete an extensive team design project.

 Autumn and Winter Quarters, 2016-2017

 Schedule: Once a week integrated lectures on Thursday evenings (4:00-8:20pm) cover the following material:

 |Systems Engineering||Project Management||Finance||Supply Chain|